 Clinical Nurse Leaders, or CNLs, work with interdisciplinary teams to improve care for populations of patients.
 CNLs can impact quality and safety by assessing risks and utilizing research findings to develop quality improvement strategies and evidence-based solutions.

 As a student in Queens University of Charlotte’s online Master of Science in Nursing program, you will solidify your skills in research and analysis allowing you to make informed, strategic decisions to drive measurable results for your patients.
-The program also prepares you for the CNL certification exam.

 Request more information to learn more about how this degree can improve your nursing practice, or call 866-313-2356.